 Hobart Class Air Warfare Destroyers, Australia

 The three AWDs will be named HMAS Hobart, HMAS Brisbane and HMAS Sydney.
-The first AWD is expected to be delivered in December 2014, and the second and third warships are slated for early 2016 and mid-2017 respectively.
+The first AWD was launched in May 2015, for delivery by mid-2017, and the second and third warships are slated for delivery in 2018 and 2020 respectively.

 The $8bn AWD project is the largest Defence procurement project ever undertaken in Australia.
 It is expected to create 3,000 jobs in Australia and also benefit thousands of companies based in the nation.

 The Hobart Class AWD programme is intended to deliver an affordable, effective, flexible and sustainable air warfare destroyer platform to the RAN.
 The requirement for modern warships was established by the Kinnaird Review in 2003.
 Gibbs & Cox and Navantia submitted warship designs to the Commonwealth Government.

 The Australian Government selected ASC as the shipbuilder for the programme in May 2005.
 In June 2007, the existing design of Navantia was selected as a platform for the AWD programme.
 ASC entered into an alliance-based contract with the Defence Materiel Organisation and Raytheon Australia.
 The project has passed critical design review in January 2010.

 OSI Maritime Systems - Electronic Chart Sysetms for the Maritime Market